tmchuynh/Quiz-App-TS/README.md

 -   The application will include a consistent header and footer throughout the interface for improved navigation.
 -   The header will feature quick links to different sections of the app, while the footer will contain copyright information and additional resources.

-**Score Display:**

--   Each quiz level button will display the user’s highest score, providing quick access to performance metrics.
--   Users can easily see their best achievements at a glance, encouraging them to improve.

 **Flashcards Feature:**